dfrencham/dfrencham.github.io/_posts/2014-04-10-developing-for-screen-readers-is-a-special-kind-of-hell.md

 Picture the scenario.... your manager asks you add support for assistive technologies to your shiny new SPA (Single-Page-App is a development pattern that can be roughly described as a highly responsive javascript explosion).
 Your client wants to implement the W3C-AA Accessibility Standard.

-You are going to pull out your IDE, make a few tweaks to the app, and the screen reader will happily read your web application out to appriciative users.
+You are going to pull out your IDE, make a few tweaks to the app, and the screen reader will happily read your web application out to appreciative users.

 After adding a few ARIA tags, you fire up a screen reader....